 Soon Facebook Growth Will Be About Users Clocking In More Time

-The number of new American Facebook users is going down and eventually the same will happen in every other market.
-Soon, Facebook's growth is going to depend on each user spending more time logged in, playing games, watching movies, planning trips and the list goes on.
+The number of new American Facebook users is going down, and eventually the same will happen in every other market.
+Soon, Facebook's growth is going to depend on each user spending more time logged in, playing games, watching movies, planning trips and so on.

 If you do the math and divide Facebook's value ($100 billion) by its number of users (845 million), that makes every Facebook account worth about $125 — money the company will get from eyeballs on ads.
 So the longer you're on Facebook, the more ads you look at and the more money the company makes.

 That means Facebook would most likely be happy to hear that Duke University junior Justine Hong uses its iPhone app on walks across campus to keep abreast of the news.

 "I can open the app as I walk to class or whatnot and see if there's a campus editorial from the campus website that's been getting a lot of comments or a national news story that my friends have been sharing a lot," Hong says.
 "It's pretty convenient and quick when I don't have time to actually read a paper."

 Facebook also has apps for games, shopping, videos, movies and chatting.
 Last year, it integrated the music service Spotify, a feature that has kept Facebook user Liam Passmore logged in even longer.

 "One of the elements of Spotify that really attracted me is the ticker on the side of Facebook," Passmore says.
 "You can see what your friends are listening to on Spotify."